-The Policy on materiality of Related Party Transactions and dealing with Related Parties as approved by the Board has been uploaded on the Company's website at URL: FosecoIndia/View/policies.aspx.
+The Policy on materiality of Related Party Transactions and dealing with Related Parties as approved by the Board has been uploaded on the Company's website at https://fosecoindia.com/Policies.aspx.
 Your Directors draw attention of the Members to Note 29 attached to the financial statement which sets out related party disclosures.